Ovidrel Syringe (Choriogonadotropin Alfa (Rch))

 Seek immediate medical attention if you experience:

-- Allergic reactions (swelling of face, lips, tongue, shortness of breath, wheezing, severe skin rash, itching, hives)
+- Allergic reactions including swelling of the face, lips, or tongue, shortness of breath, severe skin rash

-- Signs of blood clots (pain, warmth, redness, numbness or tingling in arm or leg, strokes)
+- Signs of blood clots like pain, warmth, or numbness in limbs

 Important Warnings